DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer/adjust-the-document-view.md

 	Sets the document zoom factor value to fit to the width of the widest page in a document.
 * **Fit to Visible**

 	The document zoom factor is calculated to fit to the width of the visible content of a page.
 The region of the visible page content is defined by the bleed box.
-If the bleed box is not defined, the FitVisible mode operates the same as FitWidth mode.
+If the bleed box is not defined, the Fit to Visible mode operates the same as Fit to Width mode.